rust-lang/rust/doc/rust.md

 * the point before the statement
-* the point before evaluating the function value `print`
+* the point before evaluating the function value `println`
-* the point after evaluating the function value `print`
+* the point after evaluating the function value `println`
-* the point before evaluating the arguments to `print`
+* the point before evaluating the arguments to `println`
 * the point before evaluating the arguments to `+`
 * the point before evaluating the function value `x`
 * the point after evaluating the function value `x`